LmanTW/Light-Framework/Documents/02-Get_Started/01-Installation.md

 # Installation
-You can install Light-Framework in several ways, but we suggest you to just download it, and put it on your host.
+You can install Light-Framework in several ways, but we suggest you to just download it and put it on your host.

 ## ESM
 ```js